Sync a Pages document across devices

 Do either of the following:

-For an already-saved document: Choose File > Move To, then click the Where pop-up menu and choose iCloud.
+For an already-saved document: Choose File > Move To (from the File menu at the top of your screen), then click the Where pop-up menu and choose iCloud Drive.

-For an unsaved document: Choose File > Save, then click the Where pop-up menu and choose iCloud.
+For an unsaved document: Choose File > Save (from the File menu at the top of your screen), then click the Where pop-up menu and choose iCloud Drive.

 Changes you make to the document in Pages for iCloud appear automatically in Pages on your Mac, and vice versa.